Beethoven's compositional method: Deafness

 Beethoven's compositional method was greatly impacted by his gradual loss of hearing.
 Scholars cannot agree on when he began to experience this impaired hearing, but it is said to have started around 1796/1797 (during the end of the early period).
 By the final period, he was completely deaf.
 His levels of deafness approximately correlate to the different periods of his compositions.
 Some scholars argue that his varying levels of hearing had a major impact on his style of composition.
 His deafness was first evident when he noticed he was unable to hear higher frequencies.
-Some scholars argue this impacted his compositions in the middle period which tend to use less higher pitches.
+Some scholars argue this impacted his compositions in the middle period which tend to use fewer higher pitches.
 When his hearing was only mildly impaired, he would use ear trumpets to compose at the piano.
 He would also use a wooden stick between his teeth to feel the vibrations when he played.
 The higher frequencies are present in his later works again.
 By this time he was completely deaf and he was only able to imagine the sound of the composition.
-Leonard Bernstein criticised Beethoven's later works for their orchestration.
-He believed that some dynamic markings were causing the orchestra to sound off-balanced.
-This is arguably due to his deafness.
-His deafness also was a catalyst for his depression which as a result, affected his compositions.

 Evidence of compositional method

 Sketches

 Beethoven's sketches give scholars an insight into his compositional process.
 The sketches do not dictate how audiences should interpret or experience the piece.
 However, they do reveal information about Beethoven himself and act more as a bibliographic aid rather than an analytical tool.

 According to biographers, Beethoven's compositional process was undergone in two distinct phases.
 First, he would sketch the main thematic ideas and motifs.
 Once he had these sketched, he would compose the piece through what was considered by scholars to be a laborious and painstaking process.

 Beethoven was known to make many drafts and corrections before finishing a composition.
 Unlike Mozart, who would often compose the entire piece before writing it down, Beethoven made many sketches with various edits at every stage.
 His conception of pieces was evidently a process of compiling fragments of musical ideas until they became a whole composition.
 The process is argued to have been a slow process and one that Beethoven wrestled with until the composition was completed.
 The sketches illustrate this process through providing evidence of his many drafts.

 Many scholars have analysed his sketches as a means of understanding more about his compositions and their creation.
 Analysis of the sketches are not limited to analysis of the musical content but examination of every detail including handwriting style and ink.
-Analysis of ink colour and thickness in Beethoven's ‘Kafka' notebook demonstrated three distinct periods of composition from the years 1798 to 1801 and 1800 to 1803.
+Analysis of ink colour and thickness in Beethoven's ‘Kafka’ notebook demonstrated three distinct periods of composition from the years 1798 to 1801 and 1800 to 1803.